Commands

 scaler

-Start a full stack from one TOML file (scheduler + one or more worker managers).
+Start a full stack from one TOML file (object storage server + scheduler + one or more worker managers).

 scaler_scheduler

-Start only the scheduler process (and auto-start object storage when needed).
+Start only the scheduler process (connects to an existing object storage server).

 scaler_worker_manager